KushajveerSingh/fastai_without_fastai/README.md

 ## Blog

-I am writing a blog series on __State of the Art Methods to train Nerual Networks in 2019__.
-I will give all the Leslie N. Smith's techniques along with Jeremy Howard's techniques for training neural networks.
-(Note:- I will update this with a link, blog post is still in draft.
-Will be posted by this week)
+I have a written a blog post summarizing the latest techniques used to train neural networks.
+The research is proposed by Leslie N. Smith and is one of the main training techniques used in fastai.
+I have summarized the 4 research papers in this notebook, [**Reproducing Leslie N. Smith's papers using fastai**](https://nbviewer.jupyter.org/github/KushajveerSingh/Deep-Learning-Notebooks/blob/master/Leslie%20N.%20Smith%20paper%20notebooks%20%28fastai%29/main.ipynb#Reproducing-Leslie-N.-Smith's-papers-using-fastai)

 # Issues